 One month later, I met Bennett Bean, a Caucasian male who didn’t wear socks and wanted to make art.
 He thought I was Japanese.

 Two days after he found out I wasn’t, he was declared psychologically unfit to serve in the army.

 Two weeks later, he proposed.
 I accepted.

 In 1965, I enrolled at the University of California in Berkeley.
 There I met several of Bennett’s friends.
 Mostlythey lived in communes and nudist colonies.
 I became a Democrat.

 The next year, Bennett started teaching at a college that expected him to wear a suit in the ceramics studio.
-After he shaved his beard and cut his hair, we got married.
+After he shaved his beard with the best double-edge razor blades and cut his hair, we got married.
 My mother said the word “sex” to me for the first time.